FOR THE DEVELOPMENT OF JINR

 The following are the stages of construction, commissioning and development of elements of the NICA complex:

-- Commissioning of the NICA basic elements (in accordance with the schedule: booster – 2017; first configuration of the collider – 2020; design configuration of the collider – 2023).
-Development of experimental zones and extracted beam channels of the NICA complex (channels for transportation of heavy and light ions, polarized particles, the test channel and associated infrastructure – 2017–2019).
+- Commissioning of the NICA basic elements (in accordance with the schedule: booster — 2020; basic configuration of the collider — 2022–2023; design configuration of the collider — 2025).
+Development of experimental zones and extracted beam channels of the NICA complex — 2022.

-- Creation and start-up of an infrastructure for carrying out hadron radiation therapy and other applied research in the fields of radiobiology and radiation-resistant microelectronics based on the VBLHEP accelerator complex – 2017–2023.
+- Creation and start-up of an infrastructure for carrying out research in the field of hadron radiation therapy and other applied research in the fields of radiobiology and radiation-resistant microelectronics based on the VBLHEP accelerator complex — 2017–2023.

 - The start-up of the BM@N initial configuration for high-intensity light-ion beams extracted from the Nuclotron — 2017.

-IBR-2 is JINR’s basic facility for neutron studies of condensed matter, one of the most powerful pulsed neutron sources in the world and the only one in the JINR Member States.
-The programme for the development in 2017–2023 includes the IBR-2 reactor and the IBR-2 spectrometer complex .
+IBR-2 is a JINR’s basic facility for neutron studies of condensed matter, one of the most powerful pulsed neutron sources in the world and the only one in the JINR Member States.
+Under the previous Seven-year plan, the first cryogenic moderators were constructed; the number of the reactor spectrometers for condensed matter investigations increased from 11 to 14, and significant upgrades of the number of available spectrometers were carried out.

 Particle Physics and High-Energy Heavy-Ion Physics